 Energy and Climate Change

-The CEPS programme is based on the proven format of combining in-depth research with stakeholder discussions and review.
+Our programme is based on the proven format of combining in-depth research with stakeholder discussions and review.
 The programme is developed in consultation with the EU institutions (European Commission, European Parliament), member states, other research institutes, CEPS members, notably business and industry and relevant stakeholders such as NGOs and trade unions.

-Principal activities include:
+Our principal activities include:

-Thomas Brewer, Associate Professor, McDonough School of Business, Georgetown University, Washington D.C.;
+- Thomas Brewer, Associate Professor, McDonough School of Business, Georgetown University, Washington D.C.

-Carlo Carraro, Professor of Economics, University of Venice and Research Director, Fondazione Eni Enrico Mattei (FEEM), Italy;
+- Carlo Carraro, Professor of Economics, University of Venice and Research Director, Fondazione Eni Enrico Mattei (FEEM), Italy

-Frank Convery, Professor for Economics and Head of Environment Department, University College Dublin; Ireland;
+- Frank Convery, Professor for Economics and Head of Environment Department, University College Dublin; Ireland

-Louise van Schaik, Fellow, The Netherlands Institute for International Relations Clingendael.
+- Louise van Schaik, Fellow, The Netherlands Institute for International Relations Clingendael